 Images and video credit CactusClose Project

 Cactus designed a series of dynamic sculptural ceiling installations that create immersive, ever-changing environments imbued with energy.
 These were created for the gym, Rise Nation.
 Expansive, rhythmic patterns, and constantly-changing scenery are the constants.
 I worked as the Project Manager for the install of the interactive ceiling at their Cleveland location.

 In an era where machine learning, connected devices and AI will make as much of an impact in medical research as clinical trials or lab tests, what does the patient experience look and feel like?
 And if personal data is fuel for medical progress, how can we encourage thousands of patients to contribute theirs?
 We were tasked by a group of visionary doctors at New York’s premier hospital to create an experience that was both medically effective and compelling enough to attract patients to participate in bringing this vision of the future to bear.

-Wanting to learn Adobe Illustrator, I dedicated 100 days to learning the tool.
-I followed the principe of 100 Days of Making, where 100 consecutive days are dedicated to iterative design practice – you identify a theme, idea or topic they would like to explore over the course of 100 consecutive days and commit to iterating on that idea every day.
+Wanting to learn Adobe Illustrator, I dedicated 100 days to learn the tool.
+I followed the principle of 100 Days of Making, where 100 consecutive days are dedicated to iterative design practice – you identify a theme, idea or topic they would like to explore over the course of 100 consecutive days and commit to iterating on that idea every day.

 This project can be found on Instagram @nikitahuggsClose Project

 Trini Talk is an online platform designed to communicate and preserve the Trinidad English Creole Language.
 Using an interactive web platform, Trini Talk teaches the oral language of Trinidad through the island’s history, shows how the language is used and establishes a platform to preserve the language.